benoit74/realfactory/README.md

 [schema_hardware]: https://www.oviles.info/ci_hardware.png "Hardware schematic"
 [resin.io]: https://resin.io/ "Resin.io website"

-# Code for physical CI/CD
+# A real software factory
 ![Photo of the real CI][photo_udd]

-This folder contain a Python 'application' to bring to life a real CI/CD.
+This folder contain a Python 'application' to bring to life a real CI/CD model.

 This code is meant to be run on the RaspberryPi inside the prototype on the picture above.

-It is configured to track the stack of the Gitlab cff_poc pipelines and react to events on this pipeline.
+It is configured to track the stack of a Gitlab project pipelines and react to events on this pipeline.

-This application is deployed on the Pi through Resin.io
+This application is meant to be deployed on the Pi through Resin.io

 ## Application